HookdaCode/HookdaCode/README.md

 I have worked on improving their functionality and code. 🚀

 🍕 Fast React Pizza (https://fast-react-pizza-john.netlify.app/)
-A dynamic pizza ordering application built with React and Vite, featuring a sleek user interface, real-time order updates, and a fast, responsive design for an enjoyable food-ordering experience.
+A dynamic pizza ordering application built with React and Vite, featuring a sleek user interface styled with Tailwind CSS, real-time order updates, and a fast, responsive design for an enjoyable food-ordering experience.

 💵 Bankist (Landing Page) (https://bankist-app-giannis.netlify.app/)